Tech shows in Singapore always draw big crowds. As a result, it's loud, it's congested and it's not anyone's idea of fun.

 Know what you’re buying

 Signing up for just a smartphone or broadband plan?
 Or is it just a portable hard disk drive you’re buying?
-Trust us, taking public transport is much easier.
+Trust us, taking public transport is much easier than looking for parking.

-But, if you intend to bring big items such as a 60in TV or home entertainment system home, drive.
+But, if you intend to bring big items such as a 65in TV or home entertainment system home, drive.
 Don’t even think about lugging them onto the bus or train.

 If you're heading down on Thursday and Friday, good news - Suntec City’s parking charges start from S$2.20 for the first hour.
 And once it's after 5pm, S$2.20 per entry.
 Now if you're feeling a bit crazy and want to do this over the weekend, it's going to cost you S$1.10 per hour.